SQL LOWER Function

 LOWER(first_name) = 'sarah';Code language: SQL (Structured Query Language) (sql)

-Some database systems support the function-based index e.g., Oracle database, PostgreSQL, etc., You can create an index based on a specific function.
-If you create a function-based index for the first_name column, the query will use the index to find the row very fast.
+Some database systems support the function-based index e.g., Oracle database and PostgreSQL.
+To speed up the query, you can create an index based on a specific function.
+For example, if you create a function-based index for the first_name column, the query will use the index to find the row quickly.

 Was this tutorial helpful ?